 Unlike in the world of pro racing, these factors can vary wildly in club races, leading to huge swings in performance that lead to the occasional hero performance and surprise winner.
 But for the most part, if you look close enough at a club racing team, you can tell whether they are regular race winners, midfield runners, or backmarkers.

 Where does StudioVRM.Racing fit on the grid today?
 At the time of writing, StudioVRM.Racing is the SCCA club racing equivalent of F1's Scuderia Alphatauri (formerly Scuderia Toro Rosso).
 Similar to Alphatauri, we are a very small team with a small budget and older hardware.
-We rely on support from a well-established racing team, which solves some of our more difficult problems and gives us tech as rules and budgets permit.
+We rely on support from larger teams which solve some of our more difficult problems and gives us guidance and tech as the rules permit.
 We run a slightly older generation of Honda engines which are nonetheless built and tuned by some of the most practiced hands in the business.
 And just like Scuderia Alphatauri in 2020, we are firmly in the lower midfield of the SCCA Super Touring Under grid.

 You won't hear any excuses from us about why we aren't fighting for wins every weekend.
 The reality is that neither the car and the driver are not yet good enough to be regular race winners.
 Don't worry, we will be.
 It's just that we aren't there yet.